-‘Where do you pay your taxes?’
+Where do you pay your taxes?
 From banks to brokerage accounts, being asked where you’re a tax resident is now a common question.
-This follows years of banks asking “are you a US citizen or permanent resident?’ to ensure you both comply with the Foreign Account Tax Compliance Act (FATCA).
+This follows years of banks asking, ‘Are you a US citizen or permanent resident?’ to ensure you both comply with the Foreign Account Tax Compliance Act (FATCA).

 What is the Common Reporting Standard?